Your Complete Guide to Patio Installation

 A great pro tip is to transfer these measurements onto graph paper.
 Sketching your design to scale helps you visualize the layout, experiment with different shapes, and get a rough idea of how many pavers you’ll need.
 This simple drawing will be an invaluable reference as you move forward with building your new paver patio.

-Select a Paver Pattern
+Find a Paver Pattern You Love

 The pattern you choose for your pavers has a huge impact on the final look and feel of your patio.
 You can go for a classic, uniform look or something more intricate and dynamic.
 Popular choices include the timeless running bond, the elegant herringbone, or the charming basketweave.
 For a more natural, rustic feel, a random pattern using different-sized pavers can mimic the appearance of old-world cobblestone or natural flagstone.